swiftlang/swift-experimental-string-processing/Documentation/Evolution/StronglyTypedCaptures.md

 `Void`, such that a regex of type `Regex<Never>` means it never captures.

 However, a `Never` value never exists.
 Functions with return type `Never` will never return.
-As a result, a trivial use of regex like the following could cause the program to abort or hang.
+As a result, calling an API like `captures` on a regex with no captures would cause the program to abort or hang.

 ```swift
 let identifier = /[_a-zA-Z]+[_a-zA-Z0-9]*/  // => `Regex<Never>`